Accounting, auditing & liquidator requirements in Ireland

 - S 634 of the Companies Act 2014 requires that professional indemnity insurance is held.

-- IAASA has recently published the Companies Act 2014 (Professional Indemnity Insurance) (Liquidators) Regulations 2016 (“the Regulations”) setting out the Professional Indemnity cover requirements for liquidators in Ireland.
+- IAASA has published the Companies Act 2014 (Professional Indemnity Insurance) (Liquidators) Regulations 2016 (“the Regulations”) setting out the Professional Indemnity cover requirements for liquidators in Ireland.

 - The Regulations came into effect on 1 June 2016.